 Following Wilson \cite{krishna-murthy_renormalization-group_1980-1,krishna-murthy_renormalization-group_1980}, the leading correction terms are symmetric-allowed interaction terms on the first few bath sites, and we find that the following term can account for the deviation of the NRG spectrum from the fixed point:

-We still focus on the single and two particle states of $c^{(p)}_{1ls}$, and drop the band index $1$ hereafter for simplicity.
-The single particle states are also not affected by $\td{\lambda}_x$, while the two particle states are
+We still focus on the single- and two-article states of $c^{(p)}_{1ls}$, and drop the band index $1$ hereafter for simplicity.
+The single particle states are also not affected by $\td{\lambda}_x$, while the two-particle states are